 - What should you know about the yoga class or studio?
 Is the class geared toward beginners?
 If you are interested, you can ask to observe before signing up.
 Does the studio offer any deals for beginners?
 Maybe the class will be free!
 What’s the style and focus of the class?
 Studios usually offer a variety of styles and levels of yoga.
 It’s best to start with beginner classes and build a strong foundation.
 Show up 15 minutes before class starts.
 This way you can meet the teacher and find a spot in the studio or classroom and fill out the paperwork (such as a consent form).

 What should I bring to class and what should I wear?

 All you’ll need is a water bottle and a towel.
 If you have a yoga mat, bring that too.
 Most studios have mats that you can rent.
 Yoga mats are not very expensive to buy, so if you plan to go to more than 3 classes it’s probably best just to buy one.
 Yoga is practiced barefoot, so you’ll need to take off your shoes and socks before entering the class.
 Wear comfortable clothing that will stretch when you move.

 What’s important to keep in mind during yoga class?

-- Yoga should never hurt.
-Listen to what your body tells you.
+- Yoga should never hurt!
+Listen to what your body tells you!
 If it hurts, get out of the posture.
 Make sure to talk to the instructor.
 You may learn modifications for the postures.
-Don’t force anything that does not feel right.
+Don’t force anything that doesn’t feel right.
 It’s common to feel a bit uncomfortable when you learn new exercises.
-You will know when it’s okay to stick with a posture and when you should take a break.
+You’ll know when it’s okay to stick with a posture and when you should take a break.

 - Different postures, different classes, different benefits.
 Standing postures can help to strengthen your body and energize you.
 Restorative, passive and deep stretching postures (such as forward folds) may relax you.